 The Strumble Head area is forever associated with the abortive French invasion of 1797 at Carregwastad (the last mainland invasion of Britain) when the invading troops were allegedly frightened by what they thought were redcoats but were Welshwomen wearing the common red dress of the time.
 The memorial stone overlooking the cove was erected in 1897.
-A wreck lies on the coast just to the east.
+A wreck location lies on the coast just to the east- the Abeona.
+This was a wooden smack owned by Llechryd slate merchants which went against the Cow and Calf rocks in 1852.
 A further submerged wreck, the Atlas Rose, lies just offshore.

 John Piper, the artist is associated with this area, having lived in a cottage to the west by Garn Fawr.
 He painted the coast and sea.